truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 <code>account group get_instance id=<i>1</i></code>

-Where *1* is the GID for the group, in this case root.
+Where *1* is the database id for the group, in this case root.

 {{< expand "Command Example" "v" >}}
 ```